BradleyCulley/bradleyculley.github.io/_posts/2023-11-11-complexity.md

 Also years ago, I read a short essay by a man who had adopted a child when he was around 50 years old.
 By that time, he was established in his career - as an MD/PhD oncologist, as it happened.
-He also settled into his romantic relationship with his partner.
+He was also settled into his romantic relationship with his partner.
 He was in excellent shape financially.<br/><br/>
 In fact, he gave up one of his two roles: research or clinical medicine (I don't recall which it was) in order to spend more time with his child.
 Finally, he said, there was a certain _je ne sais quois_ of groundedness that came with age.
 Knowing himself as a person and knowing how to interact with the world.
 <br/><br/>